 Any attempts to help improve the emotional well-being of your cat are best guided by you, the pet owner.
 You know your cat better than anyone else, so you're the best judge of whether your cat prefers attention or would rather be left in a quiet place.
 Keep the following tips in mind when considering how to provide the best care for your cat's last days:

 - If your cat shows interest in his regular activities, then this behavior should be encouraged.

 - Any activities at home that may be stressful to your cat should be avoided when possible.
 These can include adding a new pet to the household, or changes such as new construction projects or even a move.

 - In a multi-cat household, it may be necessary to place additional water and food bowls, litter boxes, cat beds or scratching posts to reduce confrontations over these resources.

 Even with the best of care, cats with chronic terminal illnesses will eventually reach a final stage.
 You may notice your cat is having more bad days than good days.
-Sometimes there can be an acute change in your cat's condition.
+Sometimes, there can be an acute change in your cat's condition.
 If you have any doubt about whether you should continue home care for your cat, consult your veterinarian.
+Veterinarians can use the quality of life scale and help you make a more-informed decision.
 Providing hospice or palliative care for your cat does not preclude considering euthanasia when your pet's quality of life worsens.

 It can be helpful to discuss euthanasia with your veterinarian ahead of time.
 Many veterinarians offer house call services, but others will need you to bring your cat to the hospital for euthanasia.
 At some hospitals, your veterinarian may be on call for emergencies at night or the weekends, while at other clinics, the veterinarian may refer you to a local emergency facility after hours.
 The majority of veterinary hospitals work with a crematory service and can offer a variety of options for body care after euthanasia.
 You can also order special urns for your pet.